Siilsy/Piano/README.md

 ## ⌨️ Keyboard Shortcuts (not tooltipped)

-Some controls are accessible only via keyboard:
+Some controls are accessible via keyboard as shortcuts.

+So when you are on the effects window you can control theses settings via your keyboard when you're on the concerned window:

 - **Volume panel**: `↑ ↓` to increase/decrease volume
 - **Panoramic knob**: `W A S D` to move the panner